 - /5 The tone of the paper is appropriate to an academic audience.
-There are no slang terms, the writing is clear and understandable, and views of others are acknowledged. - /5 Paragraphs form units of thought, with a topic sentence and details that support it. - /5 The introduction presents the organization of the paper and the ideas being discussed. - /3 The conclusion summarizes the ideas of the paper. - /6 APA format is followed: - the necessary information is included in the centered area of the title page. - the reference list and citations in the text are according to APA (3 marks). - pagination is appropriate and includes a header with appropriate spacing. - character spacing, font size, and style, and margins are appropriate.
+There are no slang terms, the writing is clear and understandable, and views of others are acknowledged. - /5 Paragraphs form units of thought, with a topic sentence and details that support it. - /5 The introduction presents the organization of the paper and the ideas being discussed. - /3 The conclusion summarizes the ideas of the paper. - /6 APA format is followed: - the necessary information is included in the centred area of the title page. - the reference list and citations in the text are according to APA (3 marks). - pagination is appropriate and includes a header with appropriate spacing. - character spacing, font size and style, margins are appropriate and in a folder.